 We are currently in the final stages of the third version of the TIM descriptors.
 As with the second version, the purpose is to extend and clarify what was intended in the original TIM.
 The TIM focuses on sound, research-based pedagogy rather than ever-changing technology.
 None of the underlying pedagogical principles has changed in the proposed revision.
 Our goal has been to clarify descriptors that users have had questions about, to create direct statements that are more easily translated into other languages, to ensure consistency across the descriptors, and to remove any vestiges of verbiage that tied descriptors to a face-to-face environment.
 We believe that the revised instructional setting descriptors apply equally well in face-to-face, virtual, and blended environments.

 We will be reaching out to ever-widening audiences for review and comments before finalizing the descriptors.
-We invite all subscribers of the FCIT Newsletter and other readers of this post to review the proposed descriptors as soon as they are released and to offer their feedback.
-By the end of January, you will find the proposed revisions and a link to the public comment survey here.
+We invite all subscribers of the FCIT Newsletter and other readers of this post to review the proposed descriptors and to offer their feedback.
+First, DOWNLOAD A PDF of the proposed revisions.
+Then head over to https://surveys.myfcit.com/public/ to share your comments.

 In the coming weeks, we will also conduct additional focus groups, host conference calls, and solicit response from attendees at the Future of Education Technology Conference in Orlando.
 In addition to completing the survey, we’d love to have you stop by our booth at FETC to discuss the proposed revisions in person.